 For example, imagine you are a pro trainer with years of experience.
-You're going to be talking about anaerobic exercising, calorie tracking while glossing over important things like stretching and drinking fluids.
+You’re going to be talking about anaerobic exercising, and calorie tracking while glossing over important things like stretching and drinking fluids.

 To a beginner who wants to start their fitness journey – you are just not relatable enough.